 In an effort to address the growing security concerns around computing, IS&T offers a number of services aimed at making your computing experience safer.
 This includes providing you with information and educational opportunities to increase your safe computing awareness.

 Security awareness aims to persuade a computer user to follow behavior that will increase the protection of data and privacy when using a computer.
 Many safe computing activities such as installing malware detection software, using strong passwords, and avoiding harmful websites, are used together to create a layer of protection.
 The more of these activities are used, the stronger the layer of protection.

-- Secure Computing: a wealth of information is available in the Secure Computing area of the IS&T website
+- Secure Computing is a wealth of information within the IS&T website

-- Information Protection @ MIT: protecting MIT business data is the responsibility of everyone who comes into contact with it
+- Information Protection @ MIT protects MIT business data is the responsibility of everyone who comes into contact with it

-- IT Knowledgebase: this growing database provides many "how to" articles, from using encryption to creating a strong password
+- IT Knowledge Base is a database with many "how-to" articles, from using encryption to creating a strong password

-- News: Security FYI is a newsletter and blog that is updated once a week with the latest software security updates, topics in the news and safety tips
+- Security FYI: Newsletter and blog that is updated once a week with the latest software security updates, topics in the news and safety tips

-- IT Partners Spring Conference: hosted in the Stata Center, this event is open to the public (requires registration), and covers a variety of IT topics
+- IT Partners Spring Conference is hosted in the Stata Center and is open to the public (requires registration); it covers a variety of IT topics

-- Security Camp: hosted twice a year by Boston College and Boston University (requires registration), this event is primarily aimed at IT professionals whose job involves security
+- Security Camp is hosted twice a year by Boston College and Boston University (requires registration); it is primarily aimed at IT professionals whose job involves security

-- Student Orientation: students learn how to safely use the MIT network and its other IT resources
+- Student Orientation shows you how to safely use the MIT network (MITnet) and other IT resources

-- IAP: during the Independent Activities Period in January of each year, seminars about protecting data at MIT are offered for free to the public
+- IAP is the Independent Activities Period held each January; it offers free seminars about protecting data at MIT

 Members of the IT Security Services team are available to have a face-to-face discussion with your group or department to go over any recommendations, safe computing practices, or questions that you have.
-To schedule a meeting with our team, email us at email@example.com.
+Contact us to schedule a meeting.